-Join us for Capitol Heels, our First Advocacy Day
+Join us for Capitol Heels, our inaugural legislative advocacy day

 The Women’s Fund of Greater Birmingham welcomes Ashley Thompson as the Senior Director, Development.